kdugue/rust-101/notes/rust-lang book/rust-lang-book-notes.md

 ### Chapter 14 - More About Cargo and Crates.io

 - **14.1 Customizing Builds with Release Profiles**
+- two main profiles:
+  - `dev` for development
+  - `release` for release builds

 **14.2 Publishing a Crate to Crates.io**

+- crate registry at crates.io distributes source code for packages
+- documentation comments use 3 slashes `///`
+- `cargo doc --open`: build the HTML for crate's documentation and documentation for crate's dependencies
+- tests are also performed on documentation examples
+- re-exporting takes a public item in one location and makes it public in another location, as if it were defined in the other location instead

 **14.3 Cargo Workspaces**

+- workspaces: set of packages that share the same _Cargo.lock_ and output directory

 **14.4 Installing Binaries from Crates.io with cargo install**

+- `cargo install`: install and use binary crates locally
+- only packages with binary targets can be installed
+  - binary target: runnable program that is created if the crates has a _src/main.rs_ file or another file specified as binary

 **14.5 Extending Cargo with Custom Commands**

+### Chapter 15 - Smart Pointers

+- **15.1 Using `Box<T>` to Point to Data on the Heap**

+**15.2 Treating Smart Pointers Like Regular References with the Deref Trait**

+**15.3 Running Code on Cleanup with the Drop Trait **

+**15.4 `Rc<T>`, the Reference Counted Smart Pointer**

+**15.5 `RefCell<T>` and the Interior Mutability Pattern**

+**15.6 Reference Cycles Can Leak Memory**